 Schedule a Visit with the Veterinary Clinic of Lubbock

 If your pet is in need of veterinary care or due for their semi-annual examination, please contact our team for assistance.
-Some of the other services we offer include pet wellness care, vaccinations, surgical services, spay & neuter, dentistry, exotic pet care, pet allergies, parvovirus vaccination, and parasite prevention.
+Some of the other services we offer include pet wellness care, vaccinations, surgical services, spay & neuter, dentistry, pet allergies, parvovirus vaccination, and parasite prevention.
 We look forward to seeing you and your pet soon!